 Good habits introduced and emphasized by BDD are:

 Define behavior we want before we implement that behavior.
 Talk to domain experts first and code second.
 Starting from a business or organisational goal, having the requirement challenged, working from business-level to the code-level testing.
 It’s much cheaper to understand the spec out before you write the code.
 When coding, first think about what you’re about to write, then think about how you would test the code, before writing it.

 In order to <why>

 Story: Returns go to stock

 3. Developing and using a ubiquitous language

-Use a common language between stakeholders and programmers so the same thing is called using same right word.
+Use a common, rigorous language between stakeholders (users) and programmers (developers) so the same thing is called using same right words.
 Emphasis on collaboration, and the use of business-readable, executable specifications.
-When everyone is involved in writing documentation that describes what the system should do, they all get a chance to learn the language of the domain together.
+When everyone is involved in writing living documentation that describes what the system should do, they all get a chance to learn the language of the domain together.